-- Within controlled U-space airspace, the dynamic reconfiguration of the airspace should be applied to make sure that manned aircraft which are provided with ATC service and UAS remain segregated from drones. - Within uncontrolled U-space airspace, USSPs use a combination of the UAS flight authorisation, geo-awareness services and traffic information to allow safe operations of drones.
+- Within controlled U-space airspace, the dynamic reconfiguration of the airspace should be applied to make sure that manned aircraft which are provided with ATC service and UAS remain segregated. - Within uncontrolled U-space airspace, USSPs use a combination of the UAS flight authorisation, geoawareness services and traffic information to allow safe operations of drones.
+Manned aircraft are expected to be electronically conspicuous to USSPs.